Tap Water and Pregnancy: Is It Safe? - Baby Chick

 By being aware of these contaminants, you can take appropriate measures to safeguard your and your baby’s health if you drink tap water during pregnancy.
 One effective tap water safety tip is to use water filters.
 Various types of filters are available, each designed to target specific contaminants.
 For example, activated carbon filters can remove chlorine, some pesticides, and organic compounds.
 Reverse osmosis systems effectively eliminate heavy metals, bacteria, and viruses.
 Selecting a filter that addresses the specific contaminants of concern in your area is essential.
 Be sure to follow the manufacturer’s instructions for installing, maintaining, and replacing filter cartridges to ensure your water stays safe.11,12

-Other Ways to Decrease Tap Water Contamination Risk
+Other Ways To Decrease Tap Water Contamination Risk

 Apart from using water filters, there are additional steps you can take to minimize the risks associated with tap water.
 Heading out of town for several months or splitting your time between two different properties during your pregnancy?
 Avoid leaving water standing in old pipes for extended periods, as this can increase the likelihood of contaminants leaching into the water.13